maystey/uct_nassp_cm2020/_build/basics/operators.md

 where the `//` is applied first, then the `+` and lastly the `**`.
-We shall discuss the order in which operations and function calls are executed in Section....
-Make a url
+We shall discuss the order in which operations and function calls are executed later. <!--- in Section....
+Make a url -->